 From July 1 2014, all ISAs became New ISAs (or ‘NISAs’).
 New ISAs are a way to save or invest tax free, up to a certain amount per year, currently £15,000.

 An ‘Individual Savings Account’ (ISA) is a tax efficient savings account.
 The Government designed ISAs to allow more people to save for the future.
 Investments made in ISAs are not liable for income tax or capital gains tax.
 The maximum amount that you can invest in an ISA for this tax year is £15,000.
 The favourable tax treatment of a ISA may be subject to change in the future.

 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.

 Click to enlarge

-For more information on ISAs and the benefits of savings within an ISA, please visit the Inland Revenue website www.hmrc.gov.uk.
+For more information on ISAs and their benefits, please visit the Inland Revenue website at www.hmrc.gov.uk.

 Why a Schroders ISA?

 The type of ISA you choose is important and if you're not sure you should speak to your financial adviser.
-If you currently do not have a financial adviser, please search below:
+If you currently do not have a financial adviser, you can search for one below:

 Although the ISA investment is tax free, the fund itself may have incurred other forms of taxation.
 The favourable tax treatment of ISAs may not be maintained.
 Tax assumptions may change and the value of tax relief will depend upon individual circumstances.